ON THIS PAGE

 - Symptoms of Post-Traumatic Stress Disorder (e.g., Myers, 1989)

 Some of the long-term effects of sexual abuse are related to the development of gender identity.
-Again, years ago number of clinicians’ case studies indicated that male survivors of childhood sexual abuse may experience:
+Again, years ago a number of clinicians’ case studies indicated that male survivors of childhood sexual abuse may experience:

 - Attempts to ‘prove’ their masculinity by having multiple female sexual partners, sexually victimizing others, and/or engaging in dangerous or violent behaviors (e.g., Bruckner & Johnson, 1987; Lew 1988)